wikimedia/mediawiki-services-service-scaffold-golang/README.md

 ### Docker Quickstart

-Build a service variant with `blubber .pipeline/blubber.yaml <variant> > Dockerfile`, and build using regular Docker tools.
+Generated a Dockerfile for service variant with `blubber .pipeline/blubber.yaml <variant> > Dockerfile`, and build using regular Docker tools.